 - Tell me about a time when you felt rewarded or satisfied by something you did in a classroom.

 - Can you think of a time when you’ve successfully dealt with a difficult student or class?

 With this type of question the interviewer wants to know how you would approach and deal with different teaching and classroom management situations.
-The best way to answer these is with a concrete example of how you’ve dealt with such a situation from your teaching experience.
+The best way to answer these is with concrete examples of how you’ve dealt with such situations from your teaching experience.
 “Can you control disruptive students?” is best taken as “Tell me about a time where you had a disruptive student or class and how you successfully dealt with the situation”.

 If you don’t yet have any experience, you might be able to use an example from your TEFL training.
 If not, just describe what you would do hypothetically.
 Once again, you can’t prepare for every question of this type, but the more examples of different situations and contexts you can think of, the more prepared and confident you’ll feel for any question of this type.
 In each case, think of the situation, what action you took or would take, and what happened as a result.
 Maybe your solution didn’t work – the important thing is that you tried to do something about it and learnt from the experience.